annemadelen/DAT250_expass2/README.md

 I tested that this worked by using several terminal windows.
 I have added a screenshot of this.
 This showes that i subscribed to a redis topic, created a poll via REST and casted a vote.
 Then the redis-cli window showed a message as you can see in the picture.
 This confirmed that the publish/subscribe was working correcty.
 Since I had some truble with PollsTest and jakarta I added an exclude in my build.gradle.kts as a simple solution.
 As future improvements I need to fix this and I would like to add some user or session info to the message since votes are currently anonymous.

+Project Report Expass 7

+I did install docker in expass 1 and it was in my apps, however when I tried to open it with open /Application/Docker.app it would not react and when I tried to open it manually nothing happened so I had to sudo pkill -f Docker then reinstall it.
+This worked and I got Docker to operate in the background.
+Then I went on to containerize my spring boot pollapp with a Dockerfile which i added in my project.
+I made it such that it builds my app, runs in a lightweight java runtime, does not run as root and is multi-stage build.
+Then I ran the command line: docker build -t assignment1:latest ., this took a bit longer then expected but it worked as intended.
+After this I ran docker run -p 8080:8080 assignment1 and opened http://localhost:8080.
+I tested my final PollApp and everything was still working even tho i have made much changes to the application.
+The only thing that was not working was voting which i need to fix next.